 - An example of a Consent Order for illustrative purposes.

-If you do need to deal with the division of pensions in your Consent Order then please contact us for a quote.
+If you require more assistance than this then please contact us for a quote.